topkoong/event-scheduling-app/README.md

 When you select a calendar event, a modal popup will be opened, and then you can delete the event.

+## Below is a link to an app demo video.

 [![Here's demo video.](https://img.youtube.com/vi/zuGjyolK4Hg/0.jpg)](https://youtu.be/zuGjyolK4Hg)